aws-samples/amazon-location-samples/maplibre-js-react-iot-asset-tracking/README.md

   {
     "Action": ["geo:BatchUpdateDevicePosition"],
     "Resource": [
-      "arn:aws:geo:[region-name]:[account-id]:tracker/trackerAsset01"
+      {
+        "Fn::Sub": "arn:aws:geo:${AWS::Region}:${AWS::AccountId}:tracker/trackerAsset01"
+      }
     ]
   }
 ]
 ```

-**Note:** Make sure to update the arn to include the AWS Region and [account ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html) of your Amplify project.

 ### 6. Create an AWS IoT Certificate

 Before creating the AWS IoT resources with the Amplify CLI you need to create an AWS IoT certificate that is needed for the IoT Thing to authenticate and communicate with IoT Core.

 To do this run the following command **while in the project root directory**, if you are in a different directory you will need to change the path of the output files accordingly: